 2020 Weir Farm Quarter Value

-The Weir Farm Quarter portrays an artist painting en plein air before Julian Alden Weir’s studio, reflecting the site’s role in shaping American Impressionism after 1882.
+The Weir Farm Quarter portrays an artist painting en plein air (outdoors, directly from observation) before Julian Alden Weir’s studio, reflecting the Connecticut site’s role in shaping American Impressionism after Weir purchased the farm in 1882.
+It is the only national park in the United States dedicated to the life and work of an American painter.

-The 2020 issues advanced this innovation with the V75 privy mark: a Rainbow Pool outline cradling “V75” beside Washington’s profile, commemorating the 75th anniversary of Allied victory in World War II.
+The 2020 issues advanced this innovation with the V75 privy mark: a Rainbow Pool outline cradling “V75” beside Washington’s profile, commemorating the 75th anniversary of Allied victory.
+The privy mark was sculpted directly into the master die rather than applied afterward, ensuring every W coin carries an identical, authentic mark.

-Currently, MS67 represents the highest certified grade with 52 specimens, valued around $1,400.
-One exceptional MS68 sold for $1,705 in September 2023, demonstrating how single-grade improvements dramatically multiply value in this two-million-mintage series.
+Currently, top-grade Philadelphia and Denver specimens remain relatively rare.
+One exceptional MS68 Philadelphia strike sold for $1,705 in September 2023, demonstrating how single-grade improvements dramatically multiply value in this two-million-mintage series.

 2020-D Weir Farm Quarter Price/Grade Chart